nickboucher/CS50-Section/handouts/week4.md

 Recursive algorithms need to have at least one *base case* (in which the function does not call itself) and at least one *recursive case* (in which the function does call itself).

 Some programming problems are simply easiest/cleanest to implement recursively.
-Beyond that, recursive code is beatiful once you get used to seeing it.
+Beyond that, recursive code is beautiful once you get used to seeing it.

 Here is an example of implementing the Fibonacci sequence in C using recursion: